mielpeeters/whistbook/README.md

   <img src="logo/logo.png" width="100px"/>
 </p>

-WhistBook is a webapplication for keeping track of scores of a colour whist game.
+WhistBook is a webapplication for keeping track of scores in a colour whist game.

 You can visit the application at [whist.mielpeeters.be](https://whist.mielpeeters.be).